Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 More Sleep Stories on the Channel

-Browse the full playlist at Fall Asleep to History — 109 videos covering everything from the Stone Age to World War Two.
+Browse the full playlist at Fall Asleep to History, 109 videos covering everything from the Stone Age to World War Two.
 New content added regularly.
+For the real-history backbone of the counterfactual you can follow this video with US history facts and Civil War history facts, both built in the same calm long-form format.

 Sleep stories build the framework.
 These books fill in the detail:

-Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
+Find these and more in the history book recommendations, with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.

 Books You Might Like